Is Heart Failure?

 - reduce blood clots

-- decrease your heart rate, when applicable
+- reduce your heart rate, when necessary

 - remove excess sodium and replenish potassium

 doctor before taking new medications.
 Some medications are

 completely off-limits to people with heart failure, including naproxen and ibuprofen.